 Great food and memories at this restaurant.
 We did not eat here unfortunately the day I brought my camera:

 I like this: “Ideas should be clear and chocolate thick”

 There are fabulous art galleries out here.
 Make sure to check them all out!

 I really loved artist Mee Shim’s art.
 She has her own gallery here:

 You’ll hopefully spot some of the neat murals out here too:

-This spot is also a great place to watch the planes fly right over your head before they land!
+This spot is a great place to watch the planes fly right over your head before they land!